Table of Contents

-Breakeven Occupancy
+3. Breakeven Occupancy Calculator

-The Breakeven Occupancy in Multifamily Real Estate
+5. How the Breakeven Occupancy is Used in Multifamily Real Estate

 Understanding occupancy and cash flows are crucial to know how much exposure you can take on as a multifamily operator before you’re at a deficit.
 In today’s market, U.S. apartment unit occupancy is at all-time highs due to supply constraints, but each property in each market has its own pulse.